 Amy Vaknin, MEd/EdS

 Amy is a graduate of the University of Florida’s Counselor Education program, and has lived in Gainesville for over 14 years.
 Currently working as a School Counselor in a high school setting, Amy is passionate about youth advocacy.
 Her passions also extend to women's advocacy, serving as a DONA-certified doula in the community.
 In 2012, Amy became a mama to her daughter, and two short years later, got pregnant with spontaneous triplets!
 Married to a musician, Amy now has a dynamic family of six.
 In her spare time, she enjoys yoga, journaling, photography, wagon rides, and cloud-watching with her family.
 She strives to live by the motto, “Life is too important to be taken so seriously!”
 At FSTM, Amy teaches Interpersonal Communication, Professional Communication and Psychology for Midwives.
 She also provides school counseling services to FSTM students.

 ABIGAIL FLETCHER, L.M.

 Abigail graduated from the International School of Midwifery in 2009, and has been practicing here in Gainesville since then.
-Abigail has been honored to attend hundreds of births including the births of both of her beloved nieces!
+They have been honored to attend hundreds of births including the births of both of their beloved nieces!
 Abigail is passionate about Birth Justice, and strives to make midwifery care accessible to all who desire it.
 Abigail teaches the Midwifery Practicum courses at FSTM.